 Now that you’ve seen all the add-on deployment strategies, how do they compare?

 Canary deployments offer one way to reduce the blast radius if a deployment goes wrong.
-One of the reasons the companies you read about in The Impact Of World-Class Software Delivery have a lower change failure rate is that they use canary deployments to catch issues early, before they escalate into major outages.
+One of the reasons the companies you read about in The Impact of World-Class Software Delivery have a lower change failure rate is that they use canary deployments to catch issues early, before they escalate into major outages.

 Feature toggles reduce the blast radius even further.
-In fact, feature toggles are such a powerful tool, that I often describe them as a "superpower" for DevOps.
+In fact, feature toggles are such a powerful tool that I often describe them as a "superpower" for DevOps.
 The following are just a few of the superpowers you get from using feature toggles:

 Without feature toggles, every time you deploy new code (e.g., roll out a new Docker image into a Kubernetes cluster), you also automatically release every single new feature in that code, all at once.
 With feature toggles, the deployment and release steps are now separate, which makes deployments considerably less risky.
 This is another one of the key ingredients that makes it possible for world-class companies to deploy thousands of times per day.